-In a separate rule filing,3 Nasdaq is proposing to require each of its listed companies, subject to certain exceptions, to: (i) provide statistical information regarding diversity among the members of the company's board of directors; and (ii) to have, or explain why the company does not have, at least one director who self-identifies as a female, and at least one director who self-identifies as Black or African American, Hispanic or Latinx, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, two or more races or ethnicities, or as LGBTQ+.4 Nasdaq is proposing herein to provide companies that would need to take action to satisfy that requirement, if approved, with a service to help them recruit diverse directors.
+In a separate rule filing,3 Nasdaq is proposing to require each of its listed companies, subject to certain exceptions, to: (i) provide statistical information regarding diversity among the members of the company's board of directors; and (ii) to have, or explain why the company does not have at least two "Diverse" directors on its board (or one "Diverse" director for companies with five or fewer directors).
+Under this proposed rule, "Diverse" means a director who self-identifies as: (i) female, (ii) an Underrepresented Minority, or (iii) LGBTQ+ (the "Diversity Objective").4 Through the rule change proposed herein, Nasdaq proposes to provide companies that do not have at least two Diverse directors, or otherwise would need to take action to satisfy the Diversity Objective, if approved, with a service to help them recruit Diverse directors.